ngworker/lumberjack/README.md

 #### Using a LumberjackLogPayload

-Your driver may need some extra data not provided by the `LumberjackLog`.
+We might want to add some extra data not present in the `LumberjackLog` to our log driver.

 For such cases, Lumberjack exposes the `LumberjackLog#payload` property.